cyberphone/jws-ct/README.md

 You may wonder why this is not already described in the JWS standard, right?
-Because JSON doesn't require object properties to be in any specific order as well as having multiple ways of representing the same data, you must apply a simple filter process to the original object in order to create a *robust and platform indepdent representation* of the JWS "payload".
-If appied to the sample you would get:
+Because JSON doesn't require object properties to be in any specific order as well as having multiple ways of representing the same data, you must apply a simple filter process to the original object in order to create a *robust and platform independent representation* of the JWS "payload".
+If applied to the sample you would get:
 ```json
 {"otherProperties":[2000,true],"statement":"Hello signed world!"}
 ```
-In this *deliberately* simple sample, only the order of the properties needed "correction".
-Note that this method is *internal*, the "wire format" remains unaffected.
+In this *deliberately simple sample*, only the order of the properties needed "correction".
+Note that this method is *internal to the signatures process*; the "wire format" remains unaffected.

-The knowlegable reader probably realizes that this is quite similar to using an HTTP header for holding a detached JWS object.
+The knowledgeable reader probably realizes that this is quite similar to using an HTTP header for holding a detached JWS object.
 The primary advantages of this scheme versus using HTTP headers include:
 - Due to *transport independence*, signed objects can (for example) be used in browsers
 - Signed objects can be *stored* in databases without losing the signature